apache/nuttx/configs/lm3s6432-s2e/README.txt

     Otherwise, the NSH prompt will not come up because the Ethernet driver is waiting for the network to come up.
 That is probably a bug in the Ethernet driver behavior!

-  ostest:
-    This configuration directory, performs a simple OS test using examples/ostest.

-    NOTE: as the configuration stands, ostest will hang during the semaphore test.
-This has not been debugged.